 Main Ideas Additional Information Resources Trust and Collaboration Support Strong Personalized Learning Experiences A community of trust and an emphasis on collaboration among students, teachers, administrators, and parents allows students to feel free to make honest and sincere choices in their personalized learning experience.
 Teachers need to create an environment where all students' contributions are valued and where each student's individuality is celebrated.
 This allows for a strong social and emotional connection between student and teacher and helps teachers observe, assess, and provide feedback to the students with more clarity and accuracy.
 There are several phases in the process of establishing a healthy personalized learning environment.
 Consider the following: In the assessment phase, students and teachers work together using the formative process to identify their strengths and weaknesses.
 In the teaching and learning phase students and teachers choose the learning strategies they will use.
 In the curriculum choice phase each student in collaboration with the teacher chooses a path to follow to meet learning goals.
 The students can sometimes determine it they want to work independently or collaboratively.
 Choice also can involve a selection of the topic to study, resources to use, and type of presentation to deliver.
 In the instructional departure phase teachers depart from traditional education models and base their choice of instructional practices on their students' individual needs and progress.
-In the education beyond the classroom phase students use their personal and community associations, often with the help of the teacher, to connect with their ideal learning environment.
-Such environments can include museums, libraries, community organizations, universities, and Internships.
-Developing Students' Trust: The Key to a Learning Partnership Building Trust With Students 5 Requirements for Building Trust in the Classroom Kamm Solutions Collaborating with Others Formative Assessment Self-directed Learning: A Four Step Process
+Developing Students' Trust: The Key to a Learning PartnershipBuilding Trust With StudentsStudents5 Requirements for Building Trust in the ClassroomKamm Solutions Collaborating with OthersFormative AssessmentSelf-directed Learning: A Four Step Process

 Main Ideas Additional Information Resources Formative Instruction Supports Personalized Learning Formative instruction and assessment practices are integral to the success of personalized learning opportunities for students.
 Teachers should expect to implement and identify various starting points for mastery of skills, concepts, and content, depending on students' needs.
 These varied starting points will require the following practices: Assess students' prior knowledge and experience with the skills and concepts that are to be mastered, prior to the learning experience; Activate students' curiosity about various aspects of the content and concepts; engage students through inquiry; Collect reliable evidence of student learning throughout the learning process to help students make decisions about their individual needs and progress; Provide effective feedback and allow students multiple opportunities for success, using the feedback; Guide students to make academic decisions that are thoughtful and reasonable for their needs; Provide opportunities for students to work with and teach one another; Gather and analyze student data to inform the teacher's response.
 Teachers need to be allowed the time necessary to work with students individually and establish individual learner profiles where teachers help students record their individual strengths, weaknesses, interests, learning gaps, personal and academic goals, and aspirations.
-In order to measure mastery of the content, there needs to be clear learning expectations Kamm Solutions Assessment and Formative Learning Sample Editable Rubric Use Flexible Pacing to Embrace Students' Differences 18 Teacher Tested Strategies for Differentiated Instruction Principles of Learning (including expectations)
+In order to measure mastery of the content, there needs to be clear learning expectations Kamm Solutions Assessment and Formative LearningSample Editable RubricUse Flexible Pacing to Embrace Students'Differences18 Teacher Tested Strategies for Differentiated InstructionPrinciples of Learning (including expectations)